csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/BuildAndTest.md

 ## Running tests
 ### Extra dependency
 In order to run tests, you will additionally need either [.NET Framework 4.7.2] or an equivalent [Mono Framework] version installed.
-This is because a subset of the tests cannot run in a .NET Core environment (see below).
+This is because [a subset of the tests cannot run in a .NET Core environment].

 [.NET Framework 4.7.2]: https://dotnet.microsoft.com/download/dotnet-framework/net472
 [Mono Framework]: https://www.mono-project.com/